 “How many times can you reinvent the wheel?
 How often can you start from scratch?
 It’s one thing to be traveling with friends, a girlfriend, or a spouse, but it’s another to be constantly surrounded by strangers every day of your life.”

 Over the past month or so, I have kind of “settled down” in Medellin, Colombia.
-It is a nice, mostly modern city, and one that sees many Gringos fall for it.
-I’ve made friends here, I’m searching for an apartment here, I’ve become a regular at a number of local establishments, I’ve got a girlfriend here, and I even recently applied and interviewed for a part time job (!!!).
+It is a nice, modern city, with plenty of comforts, and one that sees many Gringos fall for it.
+I’ve made friends here, I’m searching for an apartment here, I’ve become a regular at a number of local establishments, I’ve got a girlfriend here, and I even recently applied and interviewed for a part-time freelance job.
+These are some big changes for me, for someone who strove so hard to travel.

 Justin over at the blog the Stone Mind recently addressed the siren call of a life on the road, and whether we are missing something by daydreaming about the “if only’s” in life…